MrTipson/DiscordCSS/README.md

 ![base.css dark](https://i.imgur.com/12BIQ9k.png)

-The Discord app needs to be patched, instructions can be found on the project [wiki](https://github.com/MrTipson/DiscordCSS/wiki).
-If you're using the web version it should be available via an extension to your browser.
-Something like [Amino](https://chrome.google.com/webstore/detail/amino-live-css-editor/pbcpfbcibpcbfbmddogfhcijfpboeaaf) will do, but you can use anything you want.
+The Discord app needs to be patched, my suggestion would be [BeautifulDiscord](https://github.com/leovoel/BeautifulDiscord), because it only injects CSS (no js).
+If you're using the web version it should be available at no risk via an extension to your browser that allows custom css to be added to the page.

-If you would like me to add a certain functionality, you can make an issue or fork the repo and make a pull request
+*Discord is aware of the existance of client mods but they are technically not allowed.
+This is something you should be aware of as things could change in the future.*

 # Stylesheets
 All of the stylesheets are modular.
 Import each one by writing `@import url("<link>");` at the top of your main css file (example: `@import url("https://mrtipson.github.io/DiscordCSS/theme.css");`.\